Essential Baby Clothes for the First Month

 Onesies are the staple of a baby's wardrobe.
 They're one-piece cotton outfits available in long- or short-sleeves.
 Snaps at the crotch make changing baby, well, a snap.

 Long gowns that close at the bottom keep your baby's feet warm and make diaper changes easier.
 Some gowns have mittens attached to protect your baby from scratching herself.

 Sleepers/stretch suits: 3-6

-The American Academy of Pediatrics (AAP) recommends that babies wear one-piece sleepers at night, instead of covering them with blankets or quilts.
+The American Academy of Pediatrics (AAP) recommends that babies wear one-piece sleepers at night and NOT covering them with blankets or quilts.
 Sleepers with built-in feet will keep your baby comfy and cozy from chin to toe.